Enue-Gazan/git-collaboration/countries/Turkey.md

 The English name Turkey first appeared in the late 14th century The first state that was called Armenia
-The House of Seljuk was a branch of the Kınık Oğuz Turks
+The House of Seljuk was a branch of the Kınık Oğuz Turks In 1514, Sultan Selim I (1512–1520) successfully expanded the empire's southern